Fancy Hagood: Career

 Beginning in January 2015, Hagood, his management team, and his record label, built a viral campaign around the singer and his debut single "Goodbye".
 The single was released without revealing the person behind the "Fancy" pseudonym.
 A series of pseudo-music videos and a lyric-only clip were viewed more than 4 million times on YouTube, and with early radio support from stations like New York's Z100, the song reached number 29 on the Billboard Mainstream Top 40 chart, number 48 on the Billboard Digital Songs chart, and number 98 on the Billboard Hot 100.
 Three music videos for the single were released, featuring three different actors lip-syncing to the song.
 Each video dealt with themes like gender identity and body positivity.
 A fourth music video featuring the performer himself in the same setting was filmed but never released.

 In an interview with USA Today, Hagood said that one of motivations behind the campaign was for people to "know [his] art before they knew [him]".
 However, the concept met with a mixed response from some of Hagood's friends, including pop singer Meghan Trainor, who says she was vocally against it from the start.
 "I felt like you're hiding this guy," she told The Canadian Press.
 "What I loved about (Who is Fancy) was his appearance.
-He's this bubbly, happy person … he has the confidence, he has everything, and they just — I don't like what they did."
+He's this bubbly, happy person ... he has the confidence, he has everything, and they just — I don't like what they did."

 Hagood finally revealed his identity on April 7, 2015, in an appearance on The Tonight Show Starring Jimmy Fallon.

 To promote his second single "Boys like You", Who Is Fancy performed with collaborators Meghan Trainor and Ariana Grande on Dancing with the Stars on January 23, 2016.

 After "Boys Like You" failed to perform on the charts, Hagood parted ways with manager Braun and Republic.
 In an interview with The Canadian Press, he said that he hoped to relaunch his career in summer 2016.

-In 2016, Hagood was featured on Clean//Photograph, a Taylor Swift and Ed Sheeran mashup by Nashville singer-songwriter Louisa Wendorff.
+In 2016, Hagood was featured on Clean/Photograph, a Taylor Swift and Ed Sheeran mashup by Nashville singer-songwriter Louisa Wendorff.
 The mashup received good reviews, and was featured in articles on Billboard, Seventeen, and others.

+He later returned to Nashville to re-evaluate his career, taking on the new stage name Fancy Hagood and incorporating new genres such as country, confessional pop, and glam rock to his music.

+In July 2020, he released his first single under the new moniker, titled "Don't Blink."